1000AIRCRAFTPHOTOS.COM

 History Brief, by Johan Visschedijk, additional info Kari Koski

-Four year after Finland (Suomi) became an independant nation in 1917, the Ilmailuvoimien Lentokonetehdas (Air Force Aircraft Factory, often abbreviated to I.V.L. or IVL) was established within the military fortress at Suomenlinna (Finnish Castle) near Helsinki in April 1921.
-The first aircraft produced was the license built Hansa-Brandenburg W.33.
-Thereafter prototypes of indigenous design and other license built types were manufactured.
+Four year after Finland (Suomi) became an independent nation in 1917, the Ilmailuvoimien Lentokonetehdas (Air Force Aircraft Factory, often abbreviated to I.V.L. or IVL) was established within the military fortress at Suomenlinna near Helsinki in April 1921.
+The first aircraft produced was the license-built Hansa-Brandenburg W.33, designated A.22.
+Thereafter prototypes of indigenous design and other license-built types were manufactured.

 In 1935 Valtion Lentokonetehdas was reorganized, works at Suomenlinna and Santahamina were closed and all design and production work was moved to Tampere.
 In 1940 a second factory was opened at Kuorevesi, three years later a third was opened at Linnavuori.